LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/bestPractice.rst

 .. note::

-   - The function ``exchange`` must return a list of output values which matches the order of the output names.
+   - The function `.simulator`` must return a list of output values which matches the order of the output names.
-   - If the simulator has memory, then the function ``exchange`` must also return the memory.
+   - If the simulator has memory, then the function `.simulator`` must also return the memory.
-   - The function ``exchange`` can be used to invoke external programs/scripts which do not ship with the FMU.
+   - The function `.simulator`` can be used to invoke external programs/scripts which do not ship with the FMU.
      The external programs/scripts will have to be installed on the target machine where the FMU is run.
 See :doc:`build` for details on command line options.
    - Once ``simulator_wrapper.py`` is implemented, it must be saved under a name of the form ``"modelname"`` + ``"_wrapper.py"``,